will2357/dot-files/README.md

 My Dot Files
 ============

- Stolen, yet personalized, from across the interwebs.

--

  Configuration files for the following are included:

 * Bash
 * IRB